andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/using-swiftui-in-playground.md

 ---
 title: Using SwiftUI in a Playground
-description: What if you could iterate on SwiftUI views more quickly, even if you lack macOS Cataline?
+description: What if you could iterate on SwiftUI views more quickly, even if you lack macOS Catalina?
 Try it out in a Swift Playground!
 author: Andrew
 type: blog
 date: 2019-06-13T04:00:18+00:00